Where AI gets its answers. The anatomy of 15 million citations

 | 11 | clutch.co | 17,087 | B2B directory |

-| 12 | cars.com | 16,822 | Vertical aggregator |
+| 12 | cars.com | 16,822 | Industry aggregator |

-| 13 | carfax.com | 14,223 | Vertical aggregator |
+| 13 | carfax.com | 14,223 | Industry aggregator |

-| 14 | nerdwallet.com | 13,902 | Finance aggregator |
+| 14 | nerdwallet.com | 13,902 | Financial aggregator |

 | 15 | tripadvisor.com | 13,631 | Review platform |

-The power law of distribution
+4. The power law of link distribution

 | Position | Domain | Share | Citations |